 In the case of a dispute, both parties should document their grievances and communicate them to the other party.
 They should then try to resolve the conflict between themselves.
-Only if such resolution has been tried and documented by at least one of the parties can either party request arbitration by submitting the Request for Arbitration form.
-The Request for Arbitration form is available at: http://www.ripe.net/lir-services/ncc/legal/arbitration/ripe-ncc-arbitration-request-form
+Only if such resolution has been tried and documented by at least one of the parties can either party request arbitration by submitting the Request for Arbitration Form.

-Either party can send the Request for Arbitration within a reasonable time period from the commencement of the dispute.
-This time period cannot be longer than one year.
+Arbitration can be requested within a reasonable timeframe from the commencement of the dispute.
+This timeframe can be no longer than one year.